-The Following Are Outpatient Departments of the Hospital:
+The Following Are Outpatient Departments of Carle Foundation Hospital:

-You will be charged for any services performed by your physician, and receive separate charges from the hospital for facility services.
-Depending on your insurance, there may be an additional co-pay or co-insurance (one for the physician and one for the hospital) for one visit.
-If you have secondary coverage, any additional co-insurance and deductible may be covered by your secondary insurance.
-This billing model, called Provider Based, complies with specific Medicare regulations and is a national model of practice for integrated healthcare delivery systems such as Carle.
+In these locations, you will be charged for any services performed by your provider, and receive separate charges from the hospital for facility services.
+Depending on your insurance, there may be an additional copay or coinsurance (one for the provider and one for the hospital) for one visit.
+If you have secondary coverage, any additional coinsurance and deductible may be covered by your secondary insurance.
+This billing model, called Provider-Based, complies with specific Medicare regulations and is a national model of practice for integrated healthcare delivery systems such as Carle Health.

-Provider Based status is a status sanctioned by Medicare for hospitals and clinics.
-It is a national model of practice for integrated healthcare delivery systems like Carle that includes hospital and physician offices.
-Simply put, it means that physician offices are departments of the hospital.
-One of the benefits of having Provider-Based status is the opportunity to participate in the Federal 340B Drug Purchasing Program.
+Provider-Based Status is a status sanctioned by Medicare for hospitals and clinics.
+It is a national model of practice for integrated healthcare delivery systems such as Carle Health that includes both hospital and physician offices.
+In other words, it means that physician offices are departments of the hospital.
+One of the benefits of having Provider-Based Status is the opportunity to participate in the Federal 340B Drug Purchasing Program.

-The rising cost of health care and lower reimbursements prompted Carle to make this change for its physician office locations.
-The Medicare-approved Provider Based model ensures Carle is compensated fairly for services provided and allows Carle to participate in a federal drug purchasing program that will help lower the total cost of care.
+Hospital outpatient department status will help us to continue to meet the healthcare needs of our communities well into the future.
+The Medicare-approved Provider-Based model ensures Carle Health is compensated fairly for services provided and allows Carle Health to participate in a federal drug purchasing program that will help lower the total cost of care.

-Carle has a number of options for those struggling to pay medical bills, including payment plans and free or discounted health care through the Carle Financial Assistance Program.
+Carle Health has a number of options for those struggling to pay medical bills, including payment plans and free or discounted healthcare through the Carle Health Financial Assistance Program.
 If you'd like to hear more on these options, call Carle Patient Financial Services at (888) 71-CARLE, (888) 712-2753.

-By converting most of our physician practice locations to provider-based status, Carle can participate in a program called 340B that extends discounts to hospital providers on some drugs it purchases for use in the hospital outpatient setting.
-The Federally-designed 340B Program enables approved nonprofit health care organizations to stretch scarce Federal resources as far as possible, reaching more eligible patients and providing more comprehensive services.
+The 340B Program is a federal program that extends discounts to hospital providers on some drugs it purchases for use in the hospital outpatient setting.
+The federally designed 340B Program enables approved nonprofit healthcare organizations to stretch scarce federal resources as far as possible, reaching more eligible patients and providing more comprehensive services.
 The discounts available through this program will help reduce overall expenses for drug supplies.